 Both Florida cases that stand for this proposition came from the 4th District Court of Appeal (DCA).
 Unfortunately, there are two Districts that agree with the logic.
 Due to a conflict of interest, a Florida driver’s license case was assigned to the 3rd DCA.
 The 3rd DCA, upheld the Department of Highway Safety and Motor Vehicle’s (DHSMV) decision to equate a New York DWAI to a Florida DUI for purposes of suspending a Florida driver’s license.
 This means that the 3rd agrees with the 4th.
 The lack of an inter-district conflict of opinion means that this law binds trial courts in all of Florida’s 67 counties.

-How your out of state (not Florida) prior alcohol related traffic offense will be viewed by the Florida courts is a question of law.
+How any out of state (not Florida) prior alcohol related traffic offense will be viewed by the Florida courts is a question of law.
 The first step is to compare the elements and the second to research the case law.
 However, all is not what it seems; do not be misinformed or proceed without having the issue researched independently.
-Click, call or fill out the form for a free consultation in your Florida DUI.
+Click, call or fill out the form to hire a Florida DUI Defense Attorney.

 Dawson v.
 State 19 So.
 3d 1001 (3d acting as 4th DCA 2009).